 The French painting collection includes masterpieces of classical Baroque and Rococo paintings by Poussin, Boucher and Vigée Le Brun, as well Romantic and Naturalist paintings by Delacroix, Millet and Courbet.

-The museum’s strong collection of Impressionist and Post-Impressionist paintings, which includes Monet’s Boulevard des Capucines, Van Gogh’s Olive Orchard, Gauguin’s Faaturuma and Mont Sainte-Victoire by Cézanne, was doubled in size and significance with the addition of the Henry W. and Marion H. Bloch collection in 2015.
+The museum’s strong collection of Impressionist and Post-Impressionist paintings, which includes Monet’s Boulevard des Capucines, Van Gogh’s Olive Trees, Gauguin’s Faaturuma and Mont Sainte-Victoire by Cézanne, was doubled in size and significance with the addition of the Henry W. and Marion H. Bloch collection in 2015.

 A transformative gift to be housed in the newly renovated Bloch Galleries, the Bloch collection features exceptional paintings by Manet, Cézanne, Caillebotte and Seurat, among others, as well as the first paintings by Toulouse-Lautrec, Vuillard and Matisse to enter the Nelson-Atkins.